kodyrouse/redux-honey/README.md

 Example:

 ```
+// This is funWithReduxSugarReducer.js

 import { addSugar } from "redux-sugar";

-// The initialState for this file
+// The initialState for this piece of state
 const initialState = {
  loveProgramming: false,
  favPlugin: "redux-sugar",